Tax Saving Investments

 TAX FREE SAVINGS ACCOUNTS (TFSA)

 A TFSA makes it possible to bolster your nest egg and save tax dollars at the same time.
-A TFSA is a registered savings plan that allows you to invest up to $5,500 per year and withdraw funds whenever you want, all without paying a penny in taxes on the investment income you earn.
+It is a registered savings plan that allows you to invest your money (the maximum contribution for 2019 is $6,000) and withdraw funds whenever you want, all without paying a penny in taxes on the investment income you earn.
 TSFAs can also be:

 - a savings account, term deposit or Mutual Fund* product